yadnyesh/AllPythonYouTube/notes.md

 21-AUG-2020 --> Preparing for Ganesh Chaturthi
 22-AUG-2020 --> Ganesh Chaturthi, in good spirits 23-AUG-2020 --> Ganesh Chaturthi, in good spirits

+24-AUG-2020 --> Already exhausted, need to gather energy to complete all the pending work